Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Abstract

 \section{Abstract}

-We analyze 99 Type Ia supernovae (SNeIa) observed in $H$ band (1.6--1.8~$\mu$m) and find that SNeIa are intrinsically brighter in $H$-band with increasing host galaxy stellar mass.
-We find that SNeIa in galaxies more massive than $10^{10.44} M_{\odot}$ are brighter in $H$ than SNeIa in less massive galaxies by $0.18 \pm 0.05$~mag.
-The same set of SNeIa observed at optical wavelengths, after width-color-luminosity corrections, exhibit a $0.17 \pm 0.05$~mag offset in the Hubble residuals.
-Removing two significant outliers reduces the step in $H$ band to $0.10 \pm 0.04$~mag but has no effect on the optical mass step size.
-An analysis based on information criteria supports a step function with a break at $10^{10.44}~M_{\odot}$ over a constant model with and without outliers for NIR and optical residuals.
+We analyze \numLightHeavy\ Type Ia supernovae (SNeIa) observed in $H$ band (1.6--1.8~$\mu$m) and find SNeIa are intrinsically brighter in $H$-band with increasing host galaxy stellar mass.
+We find SNeIa in galaxies more massive than $10^{10.43} M_{\odot}$ are $0.13 \pm 0.04$~mag brighter in $H$ than SNeIa in less massive galaxies.
+The same set of SNeIa observed at optical wavelengths, after width-color-luminosity corrections, exhibit a $0.10 \pm 0.03$~mag offset in the Hubble residuals.
+We observe an outlier population ($|\Delta H_{\rm max}| > 0.5$~mag) in the $H$ band and show that removing the outlier population moves the mass threshold to $10^{10.65} M_{\odot}$ and reduces the step in $H$ band to $0.08 \pm 0.04$~mag, but the equivalent optical mass step is increased to $0.13 \pm 0.04$~mag.
+We conclude the outliers do not drive the brightness--host-mass correlation.
 Less massive galaxies preferentially host more higher-stretch SNeIa, which are intrinsically brighter and bluer.
 It is only after correction for width-luminosity and color-luminosity relationships that SNeIa have brighter optical Hubble residuals in more massive galaxies.
-Thus the finding that SNeIa are intrinsically brighter in $H$ in more massive galaxies is a significant and opposite correlation as the intrinsic optical brightness.
+Thus finding SNeIa are intrinsically brighter in $H$ in more massive galaxies is an opposite correlation to the intrinsic (pre-width-luminosity correction) optical brightness.
 If dust and the treatment of intrinsic color variation were the main driver of the host galaxy mass correlation, we would not expect a correlation of brighter $H$-band SNeIa in more massive galaxies.
-The correlation we find thus suggests that dust is not the main explanation of the observed correlation between Hubble residual and host galaxy stellar mass.